hyperledger-gerrit-archive/cello/docs/CONTRIBUTING.md

 Jira tasks with `To Do` status are available for picking.
 If you want to handle one, assign it to yourself, and update the status to `In Progress`.
 Remember to mark it to `Done` when the patch is merged.

+You need Linux Foundation ID ( [LFID](https://identity.linuxfoundation.org/) ) to access Jira.

 ## Code Commit

 *Before committing code, please go to [Jira](https://jira.hyperledger.org/secure/RapidBoard.jspa?rapidView=85) to check existing tasks.*

 The project employs [Gerrit](https://gerrit.hyperledger.org) as the code commit/review system.

+Gerrit walk-through can be found [here](https://www.mediawiki.org/wiki/Gerrit/Tutorial).
+To get your hands dirty with Gerrit please feel free to make use of the [sandbox project](https://gerrit.hyperledger.org/r/#/admin/projects/lf-sandbox).

 * Clone the project with your Linux Foundation ID (`LFID`), we suggest clone it into the `$GOPATH/src/github.com/hyperledger` directory so that it will build.